 These all reflect key issues which can be addressed through an adapted geography curriculum.

-Pupil voice will be particularly valuable in these new times as the children themselves are living through this global pandemic.
-It will have undoubtedly, at some point, affected every single aspect of their life in one way or another.
+Pupil voice will be particularly valuable in these new times, as the children themselves are living through this global pandemic.
 Drawing on pupil voice to support learning will hopefully make this adapted curriculum even more tangible to the children as it is something they can now relate to in more real terms.